 Suggested Toronto Hotels in Harbourfront

 - Luxury: Le Germain – Located in Maple Leaf Square at the foot of Yonge Street, it is close enough to walk to Harbourfront but also connected to the PATH with access to connected to Union Station.
 Trip Advisor / Booking.com

 - Mid-Range: Westin Harbour Castle – This is The Place to stay in Harbourfront.
 Located right on the water.
 Pool, fitness center, dining with city views.
 Has a resort feel.
 Trip Advisor / Booking.com

 - Budget: HI Hostel – Located more in St. Lawrence Market, but walking distance to waterfront.
 A popular basic budget hostel.
 Trip Advisor / Booking.com

 Sugarbeach – Sugarbeach has gained popularity as one of Toronto’s most Instagrammable spots.
 It’s a small beach located along the waterfront trail with pin umbrellas.

 Harbourfront Centre – This complex brings together creative minds putting together programs for artists and entertainment.
 There is always something going on and if you walk through you’ll find exhibits, and might even see glass blowers at work.

-Waterfront Trail - Rent a bike and go for a ride along the waterfront trail to explore the beaches of Toronto.
-Cherry Street, the Leslie Spit and even The Beaches are all easily accessible by bike along the waterfront trail.
+Waterfront Trail – Rent a bike and go for a ride along the waterfront trail to explore the beaches of Toronto.
+Cherry Street, the Leslie Spit and even The Beaches.

-Distillery - Formerly the Gooderham and Worts alcohol distillery it was overhauled to a chic entertainment district with pedestrian streets lined with art galleries, boutiques, restaurants, and microbreweries.
+Distillery – Formerly the Gooderham and Worts alcohol distillery it was overhauled to a chic entertainment district with pedestrian streets, art galleries, boutiques, restaurants, and microbreweries.